Posts - Dave PageRSS

 Published: Dec.
 21, 2011, 3:01 p.m.

-Back at the tail end of November, the PostgreSQL sysadmin/web team successfully migrated the PostgreSQL website to a new platform, based on PostgreSQL, Django, Lighttpd, and Varnish, to replace the old somewhat complex and messy PHP platform used in the past.
-Functionally and visually the website is almost identical to what it was, though the behind-the-scenes management interface is now vastly improved, as is the "Your Account" section which now offers users much more control over their submissions like news and events etc. One other change that went largely unnoticed however was in the downloads section of the website, specifically the FTP area.
+One other change that went largely unnoticed however was in the downloads section of the website, specifically the FTP area.
 This is a web interface over the content on the PostgreSQL FTP site, ftp. postgresql. org, that gives users a nice way to browse the files and directories on the site.
 On the old website, when the user clicked to download a file they would then be taken to a page of flags where they could select a mirror site to download the file from.
-The mirro. . .
+The mi. . .

 To upgrade or not to upgrade?
 That is the question.